hpcleuven/VscDocumentation/source/leuven/tier2_hardware/genius_hardware.rst

 Genius hardware
 ===============

-Genius is one of KU Leuven/UHasselt's most Tier-2 clusters, which is in production since 2018.
+Genius is one of KU Leuven/UHasselt's Tier-2 clusters, which is in production since 2018.
 It has thin nodes, large memory nodes, as well as GPGPU nodes.